 EdGE changes your perspective on your gap year, especially if you plan on traveling internationally or volunteering.
 It helps you reevaluate any prejudices and biases you may not even be aware you have, and learn how to best be an informed and engaged global citizen.
 It gives you extremely valuable resources and a network of people to help along the way.

 What is it?
 In partnership with the team at Omprakash, EdGE is a a custom-built online classroom for EnRoute Changemaker students.
-There are 10 weeks of curated content on international development, how to communicate while on your gap year and how to travel safely and ethically.
+There are 10 weeks of curated content on international development, how to communicate while on your gap year and how to travel with your personal safety and global ethics in mind.
 This course is included with the Changemakers consultation fee and a fantastic opportunity to start learning, preparing for your program and meeting fellow gap year students through thoughtful discussion.

 Who Is It For?
 The classroom is designed for all Changemaker EnRoute students, whether they are going abroad on their gap time or staying in the states.
 No matter what type of activity or program you are doing on your gap time, you can benefit from the course.
 In addition to access to the content of the classroom, you will also be virtually connected to other EnRoute students.
 This offers access to a gap year community before starting your year of travels.